Code-Institute-Submissions/JMuckian94-MSP2-Gaming-Trivia-Browser-Game_OctResub/README.md

 - As a user, I want to be invited to play by an attractive and fun landing page
 - As a user, I want to click a button that starts the trivia game
-- As a user, I want the game to have 20 questions
+- As a user, I want the game to have 20 questions and be multiple choice
 - As a user, I want the game to notify me if I have gotten the answer right or wrong
 - As a user, I want the game to keep tabs on how many questions have been asked and answered
 - As a user, I want a final tally of my score